Court reinstates Kennedy cousin Skakel's murder conviction

 HARTFORD, Conn.
-(AP) — A divided Connecticut Supreme Court on Friday reinstated Kennedy cousin Michael Skakel’s murder conviction in the 1975 killing of Martha Moxley, rejecting a lower court ruling in an appeal that his trial lawyer didn’t adequately represent him.
+(AP) — Kennedy cousin Michael Skakel faces a possible return to prison after the state Supreme Court on Friday reinstated his murder conviction in the killing of Martha Moxley in 1975 when they were 15 years old and neighbors in a wealthy enclave.

-The state’s highest court issued a 4-3 decision ordering a lower court to reject Skakel’s appeal.
+The court issued a 4-3 decision that rejected a lower court’s ruling that Skakel’s trial lawyer didn’t adequately represent him.
+Justice Peter T. Zarella wrote that the majority of the court concluded Skakel’s lawyer “rendered constitutionally adequate representation.”

-It wasn’t immediately clear if Skakel will be sent back to prison or allowed to remain free if he appeals or asks the high court to reconsider.
-His lawyer, Hubert Santos, said he was reviewing the ruling and had no immediate comment.
+It was unclear if Skakel, now 56 years old, will be sent back to prison or allowed to remain free if he appeals or asks the high court to reconsider.
+His appellate lawyer Hubert Santos said he was reviewing the ruling.

-Skakel, a nephew of Robert F. Kennedy’s widow, Ethel, was convicted of murder in 2002 in the killing of Moxley in a wealthy Greenwich neighborhood three decades ago when they were teenage neighbors.
-Moxley was bludgeoned with a golf club.
-Skakel was sentenced to 20 years to life in prison.
+Skakel, a nephew of Robert F. Kennedy’s widow, Ethel Kennedy, was convicted of murder in 2002 and was sentenced to 20 years to life in prison in the killing of Moxley, who was bludgeoned with a golf club, in Greenwich.
+His cousin Robert F. Kennedy Jr. has been a top advocate and this year released a book that argued he’s innocent.

 Most Read Stories